Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Chinese carriers (Xiamen Air, China Southern)

 These are almost always the cheapest, with one-stop returns dipping to £370 to £400 through Xiamen or Guangzhou.
-The honest trade-off is a longer layover and a less polished onboard product, plus a transit visa is not needed for most short connections but always confirm before booking.
-If price is your only metric, nobody beats them.
+The honest trade-off is a longer layover and a less polished onboard product.
+A transit visa isn’t needed for most short connections, but always confirm before booking.
+If price is your only metric, nobody beats them, and that £370 was real.
+What killed it for me was the 23 kg bag and a layover that would have landed me in Bangkok at 2am with two bus changes ahead.
+Read on for the fare that won instead.

 Gulf carriers (Qatar Airways, Emirates, Etihad)

 The Gulf trio is the sweet spot for most travellers, balancing low fares with genuinely excellent service.
+This is where I landed: a £430 Qatar fare via Doha.
+Once I added the seat I’d have paid for on Xiamen and a checked bag, the £60 gap basically vanished, and I got a slicker layover and a 30 kg allowance for it.
 Qatar via Doha and Etihad via Abu Dhabi often undercut Emirates by £20 to £40, while Emirates tempts you with its A380 on the London leg.
-All three include a generous 30 kg checked bag, which quietly makes them better value than a “cheaper” basic-economy ticket.
+All three include that generous 30 kg bag, which quietly makes them better value than a “cheaper” basic-economy ticket.

 Turkish Airlines